Carnyx: Literature

-The name is known from textual sources, carnyces are reported from the Celtic attack on the Delphi in 279 BCE, as well as from Julius Caesar's campaign in Gaul and the Claudian invasion of Britannia in 43 CE by Aulus Plautius.
-Around 60—30 BCE, Diodorus Siculus wrote:
+The name is known from textual sources, carnyces are reported from the Celtic attack on the Delphi in 279 BC, as well as from Julius Caesar's campaign in Gaul and the Claudian invasion of Britannia in 43 CE by Aulus Plautius.
+The Greek historian Polybius, who witnessed the Battle of Telamon in 225 BC, described the terrifying clamor: "For there were innumerable horn-blowers and trumpeters, and, as the whole army were shouting their war-cries at the same time, there was such a tumult of sound that it seemed that not only the trumpets and the soldiers but all the country round had got a voice and caught up the cry."
+Around 60—30 BC, Diodorus Siculus wrote:

 Their trumpets again are of a peculiar barbarian kind; they blow into them and produce a harsh sound which suits the tumult of war.

 Objects from Tintignac

-Objects found at Tintignac were exhibited at the 2012 exhibition "Les Gaulois, une expo renversante" (The Gauls, a stunning exhibition).
+Objects found at Tintignac were exhibited at the 2012 exhibition "Les Gaulois, une expo renversante" ("The Gauls, a stunning exhibition").